elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture02_assembly1.md

 [Unpriveleged ISA](https://drive.google.com/file/d/1uviu1nH-tScFfgrovvFCrj7Omv8tFtkp/view)
 [RISC-V Assembly Programmer’sManual](https://github.com/riscv-non-isa/riscv-asm-manual/releases/download/v0.0.1/riscv-asm.pdf)

+---

 **Text and excercises in the Workbook (Arbetsboken)** Chapter 1, Pages 7-16
 Chapter 1, Pages 24-33

+---

 **Things that are in the Workbook that should possibly be in this lecture** MUL/DIV, (Arrays)

+---
+In this lecture you will learn about the basics of assembly programming on a small RISC-V processor.

+# The RISC-V Instruction Set Architecture (ISA)

 In this course, you will learn to program a microcontroller based on a RISC-V processor.
 Today, almost every phone, computer, or smart device runs on a processor from one of a handful of companies (e.g. ARM, Intel).
 RISC-V changes that: it’s an open alternative that anyone can use, extend, and build on, and it is becoming increasingly important in both industry and research.
 In this course, you’ll learn to program real hardware built on RISC-V. So what does it mean to be a "RISC-V" processor?